Profile Page and Vision Statement

-To prepare for an effective serving and learning experience, we find it is important to prayerfully write out a learning and serving covenant, which describes your vision and identifies your commitment to personal disciplines and practices of prayer, work and study, and relationships.
-The Covenant Assignment for Certification participants is the same as that of Converge students participants.
-The Covenant Assignment should be a clearly articulated 100 to 200 commitment to your personal service and learning objectives for this experience should be clearly articulated in 100 to 200 words.
+To prepare for an effective serving and learning experience, we find it is important to prayerfully write out a learning and serving commitment, which describes your vision and identifies your commitment to personal disciplines and practices of prayer, work and study, and relationships.
+The vision statement and your commitment to your personal service and learning objectives for this experience should be clearly articulated in 100 to 200 words.
 This assignment is to be posted on your Profile Page on YWAMConverge.org as well as in Google Classroom.

 Example: “I seek to know and to obey God’s voice, especially as it relates to his beauty and creativity through the Arts.
-I seek to encourage others through my words, my attitude, and my actions.
-To do this, I commit to the following: speaking words of kindness and showing patience; sharing and being accountable to my Mentor; working faithfully and praying for the leaders and the community at the project I will be serving.
+I seek to encourage others through my words, my attitude, and my artistic craft.
+To do this, I commit to the following: speaking words of kindness and showing patience; sharing and being accountable to my Mentor; working faithfully and praying for the leaders and the community of Artists I am serving.
 I will do all of this for the sake of God’s Glory and for the furtherance of Christ’s kingdom.”

-Each pre-departure lesson includes a 2-point discussion board response component that you are responsible for sharing on the appropriate forum of the discussion board.
-Your response should be thoughtfully considered and articulated.
+Your responses should be thoughtful, considerate, and clearly articulated.
 The response is not meant to be written in formal academic writing, but it should also not be overly casual or using informal acronyms.
-You are responsible for posting thoughtful, reflective responses to at least two other students, unless otherwise noted.
 Please avoid simple statements of agreement or disagreement.
 Your responses should be complete ideas that build upon the posts of your peers.
 They should reflect a deep level of engagement with the content of the lesson.
 Each of the Discussion Assignments is (2) two points.

-The Community Mapping Assignment, worth 10 points, is an activity that helps students get acquainted with your their community and host organization.
-For participants in the UofN Internship Coordinator Certification Course, the Community Mapping Assignment is different.
-Rather than map a community or an organization, Certification participants will "map" the context in which Converge internships will serve their UofN College/Campus or Ministry Focus Area, such as Human Trafficking or Business as Mission.
+The Constituency Mapping Assignment, worth (10) ten points, is an activity that helps students get better acquainted with and focused on potential host organizations in the sphere or passion area they are targeting.
+Certification participants will "map" the context in which Converge internships will serve their UofN College/Campus or Ministry Focus Area, such as Human Trafficking or Business as Mission.

-Certificate participants will submit their Community Mapping Assignment before Cohort Meeting Three.
-You should familiarize yourself with its requirements so you may communicate early with organization leaders who can host interns.
-It is designed to be a preliminary activity that will result in a basic visual map of the community’s layout, infrastructure, important sites, and assets, as well as begin to point you in the direction of a topic for your final project.
-However, it is not designed to be a comprehensive map, as full-scale community mapping exercises tend to take months or even years to complete, not to mention extensive resources, personnel, and expertise.
+The Constituency Map may be geographical or like a Venn Diagram with circles of relationships.
+It is designed to be a preliminary activity that will result in a basic visual map of your constituency, as well as help you target the potential hosts for your Final Plan as a Coordinator.
+It is not designed to be a comprehensive map, as full-scale community mapping exercises tend to take months or even years to complete, not to mention extensive resources, personnel, and expertise.